 And remember that after sunset it is better not to walk around the region.
 That is, do not get out of the settlements at all, except by car and in the company.

 Since packs of wolves also come to some valleys of Cappadocia in winter.
-Yes, and dogs from remote villages are often not particularly friendly towards visitors.
+Yes, and dogs from remote villages are often not particularly friendly towards aliens.

 Even during the day, hiking in the region should be reduced in time compared to summer and even Cappadocia in late March.
 And prepare for them, as for full-fledged autonomous campaigns in isolation from civilization.

 Since there are really few tourists at this time of the year.
 And help, in which case, may not come soon!

-It is obvious that on New Year’s Eve Cappadocia again briefly becomes extremely in demand.
+It is obvious that on New Year’s Eve Cappadocia again briefly becomes extremely popular among tourists.
 So the cost of rooms in Göreme hotels reaches local peak.

 And those who did not book an inexpensive place for themselves in October or early November are forced to overpay.
 Or stay in Nevsehir or Avanos.

 If your trip is scheduled for dates after January 7-8, then there should be no problems with the availability of rooms.

 What hotels do we recommend to pay attention to?
 First of all, to the inexpensive, that is, almost budget, but excellent Peace Stone House.
 Not a cave building – it’s a separate building – but charging a very small fee (about 50 € per night) for being in very spacious rooms.

-Close to the center, but mostly very quiet.
+It’s located close to the center, but in rooms are quiet.
 And from the rooftop terrace, you can watch the balloons from dawn to dusk – the panoramic views are so good here.